trueroad/cmdlineparse/README.md

 ```

 + `true` (default):
-  The parser outputs an error message to standard output
+  The parser outputs an error message to standard error
   when the error happens.
 + `false`:
   The parser doesn't output any error messages.